-The CTRP program is comprised of three required courses (MDP 740 A&B and CTS605A) which are held during FOM1/2 plus an eight week summer lab rotation.
+The CTR Pathway program is comprised of three required courses (MDP 740 A&B and CTS605A) which are held during FOM1/2 plus an eight-week summer lab rotation.
 The curriculum components are as follows:

-Foundations of Medicine - Years 1 & 2 MDP 740 A&B Designing Solutions to Research Problems
+Foundations of Medicine - Years 1 & 2

-- This required series of 20 two-hour sessions with Graduate School faculty will focus on research problems with a clinical focus.
-This course will be held during fall, spring and summer of year one. - MDP 740 B is a series of one-on-one meetings with selected faculty members in a specific area of research totally 15 hours per term.
-The selection of the faculty member is flexible based on the student's interest and faculty availability but they must be a member of the CTRP faculty group.
+- MDP 740A Designing Solutions to Research Problems: This required series of 20 two-hour sessions together with MDPhD students.
+The sessions focus on research problems with a clinical focus, and include a computational skills bootcamp (R).
+This course will be held during fall, spring and summer of year one. - MDP 740B is a series of one-on-one meetings with selected faculty members in a specific area of research totaling 15 hours per term.
+The selection of the faculty member is flexible based on the student's interest and faculty availability but they must be a member of the CTR Pathway faculty group.
 This course will be held during fall and spring of year two.